Conditions

 option.

-Additionally, I can configure the retry time for the Conditions
+Additionally you can configure the retry time for the Conditions

 node to check as follows.
-In the image, I will retry 3 more times with each attempt lasting 1 second, making the total execution time of this node 4 seconds if no condition is met
+In the image, you will retry 3 more times with each attempt lasting 1 second, making the total execution time of this node 4 seconds if no condition is met

 nodes to connect when the condition is true or false.
 The node cluster will then look like this